riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 There is also a blue ring around the sphere which moves as the qubit state changes.
 It shows every location the qubit could be at after a rotation around the selected axis.
 This ring is the intersection of the surface of the Bloch sphere with a plane which is parallel to the other two axes.
 For example, when rotating around the X axis, the blue slice is parallel to the YZ plane and the X coordinate of the ring is the same as the qubit state.

 Looking at the blue ring introduces us to the concept of _state space_.
 Formally, state space is a set of states a qubit is allowed to occupy.
 We are currently talking about pure states, so the _pure state space_ of a qubit is the surface of the Bloch sphere.
-The _accessible state space_ of a rotation is the blue ring and the accessible state space of a rotation changes as the state being rotated changes.
-The accessible state space of a rotation is a subset of the pure state space.
+The _accessible state space_ of a rotation is the blue ring and it changes as the state being rotated changes.
+The accessible state space of a rotation is a proper subset of the pure state space.

 #### Collapse as a Transformation